Richard Blumenthal: Military service and controversy

-Early political career
+Early career

-Blumenthal served as administrative assistant to Senator Abraham A. Ribicoff, as aide to Daniel P. Moynihan when Moynihan was Assistant to President Richard Nixon, and as a law clerk to Judge Jon O. Newman, U.S. District Court of the District of Connecticut, and to Supreme Court Justice Harry A. Blackmun.
+Blumenthal served as an administrative assistant to Senator Abraham A. Ribicoff, as an aide to Daniel P. Moynihan when Moynihan was Assistant to President Richard Nixon, and as a law clerk to Judge Jon O. Newman, U.S. District Court of the District of Connecticut, and to Supreme Court Justice Harry A. Blackmun.

-Before becoming attorney general, Blumenthal was a partner in the law firm of Cummings & Lockwood, and subsequently in the law firm of Silver, Golub & Sandak.
+Blumenthal was a partner in the law firm of Cummings & Lockwood, and subsequently in the law firm of Silver, Golub & Sandak.
 In December 1982, while still at Cummings & Lockwood, he created and chaired the Citizens Crime Commission of Connecticut, a private, nonprofit organization.
 From 1981 to 1986, he was a volunteer counsel for the NAACP Legal Defense Fund.

 At age 31, Blumenthal was appointed United States Attorney for the District of Connecticut, serving from 1977 to 1981.
 As the chief federal prosecutor of that state, he successfully prosecuted many major cases involving drug traffickers, organized crime, white collar criminals, civil rights violators, consumer fraud, and environmental pollution.

-In 1982, he married Cynthia Allison Malkin.
-She is the daughter of real estate investor Peter L. Malkin.
-Her maternal grandfather was lawyer and philanthropist Lawrence Wien.

 In 1984, when he was 38, Blumenthal was elected to the Connecticut House of Representatives, representing the 145th district.
-In 1987, he won a special election to fill a vacancy in the 27th district of the Connecticut Senate, at age 41.
-Blumenthal resided in Stamford, Connecticut.
+In 1987, he won a special election to fill a vacancy in the 27th district of the Connecticut Senate.

 In the 1980s, Blumenthal testified in the state legislature in favor of abolishing Connecticut's death penalty statute.
 He did so after representing Joseph Green Brown, a Florida death row inmate who was found to have been wrongly convicted.
 Blumenthal succeeded in staving off Brown's execution just 15 hours before it was scheduled to take place, and gained a new trial for Brown.

 Attorney General of Connecticut

-Blumenthal was elected the 23rd Attorney General of Connecticut in 1990 and reelected in 1994, 1998, 2002 and 2006.
+Blumenthal was elected the 23rd attorney general of Connecticut in 1990 and reelected in 1994, 1998, 2002 and 2006.
 On October 10, 2002, he was awarded the Raymond E. Baldwin Award for Public Service by the Quinnipiac University School of Law.